Military history of Japan: Shōwa era and World War II (1926–1945)

 During the Pacific War, some units of the Imperial Japanese Army engaged in war crimes.
 This was in particular the mistreatment of prisoners of war and civilians.
 Between 1937 and 1945, approximately 7,357,000 civilians died due to military activity in the Republic of China.
 Mistreatment of Allied prisoners of war through forced labour and brutality received extensive coverage in the west.
 During that period there were significant underlying cultural differences, because according to Bushido it was cowardly and shameful to surrender to the enemy.
-Thus soldiers who surrendered had relinquished their honor and didn't deserve respect or basic treatment.
+Thus soldiers who surrendered had relinquished their honor and did not deserve respect or basic treatment.
 Fred Borch explained:

 The Japanese government has been criticized for inadequate acknowledgement of the suffering caused during World War II in history teaching in its schools which caused international protest.
-However, many Japanese officials such as Prime Ministers, Emperors, Chief Cabinet Secretaries and Minister for Foreign Affairs made more than 50 war apology statements from 1950 to 2015.
-Japan also paid billions of dollars in war reparations for 23 years from 1955 till 1977.
-Other countries have exploited the war guilt to boost nationalism and hostility against Japan.
-For example, the Chinese Communist Party uses patriotism as a tool to alleviate social discontent over internal problems.
-The Jiang Zemin government chose patriotism as a way to counterbalance the decline in socialist ideology.
-This caused patriotism to be fostered through the Chinese educational system with an anti Japanese nature.
-The anti-Japan protests in China in April 2005 were mostly young people with nationalist views.
-The Chinese police force stood by idly during the violent protests.

-On August 6 and August 9, 1945, the U.S. dropped two atomic bombs on Hiroshima and Nagasaki.
+On 6 August and 9 August 1945, the U.S. dropped two atomic bombs on Hiroshima and Nagasaki.
 An estimated 150,000–246,000 people died as a direct result of these two bombings.
-Japan didn't have nuclear weapon technology so this new type of atomic bomb was a surprise.
+Japan did not have nuclear weapon technology so this new type of atomic bomb was a surprise.
 Hiroshima was totally unprepared.
 69% of Hiroshima's buildings were destroyed and 6% damaged.
-At this time, on August 8, the Soviet Union entered the war against Japan.
+At this time, on 8 August, the Soviet Union entered the war against Japan.

-Japan surrendered on August 15, 1945, and a formal Instrument of Surrender was signed on September 2, 1945, on the battleship USS Missouri in Tokyo Bay.
-The surrender was accepted, from a Japanese delegation led by Mamoru Shigemitsu, by General Douglas MacArthur, as Supreme Allied Commander, along with representatives of each Allied nation.
-A separate surrender ceremony between Japan and China was held in Nanking on September 9, 1945.
+Japan surrendered on 15 August 1945, and a formal Instrument of Surrender was signed on 2 September 1945, on the battleship USS Missouri in Tokyo Bay.
+The surrender was accepted, from a Japanese delegation led by Foreign Minister Mamoru Shigemitsu, by General Douglas MacArthur, as Supreme Allied Commander, along with representatives of each Allied nation.
+A separate surrender ceremony between Japan and China was held in Nanjing on 9 September 1945.